hakril/PythonForWindows/docs/source/task_scheduler.rst

 .. warning::

-    This API have not been tested on real case yet and may be subject to changes.
+    This API have not been tested on real cases yet and may be subject to changes.

 TaskService